Cirrhosis and Its Complications

 Spontaneous Bacterial Peritonitis (SBP)

 Life-threatening infection of ascitic fluid without an intra-abdominal source.
-Must be excluded in any cirrhotic patient presenting with fever, abdominal pain, encephalopathy, or clinical deterioration.
+Must be excluded in any patient with cirrhosis presenting with fever, abdominal pain, encephalopathy, or clinical deterioration.

 Diagnosis: Ascitic fluid PMN count ≥250 cells/mm³.
 Treat empirically — do not wait for culture results.

-Secondary prophylaxis: Oral norfloxacin or ciprofloxacin indefinitely after first episode.
+Secondary prophylaxis: Norfloxacin is not available in the US; trimethoprim-sulfamethoxazole (TMP-SMX) or ciprofloxacin are used indefinitely after the first SBP episode.

 Gastroesophageal Varices